Table of Contents

 Developmental Dislocation (Dysplasia) of the Hip refers to a condition of a young child where the hip joint is dislocated or prone to be dislocated due to abnormal development of the hips.
 It may be mild or sever, affecting 1-3% of newborns.

 Epidemiology of Developmental Dislocation of the Hip

-DDH is the most common orthopedic disorder of newborns.
+DDH is the most common orthopedic disorder in newborns.
 1-2 babies out of 1,000 are born with DDH.
 Although most infants are born with hip dysplasia, it can also develop during the first year of life.

 Risk Factors for Developmental Dislocation of the Hip